ASRlytics/opencv/README.md

 #### Extra repairs:

-* `/usr/include/linux/videodev.h` is not found in Ubuntu 14.04, so you need to do `sudo ln -s ../libv4l1-videodev.h videodev.h`
+* `/usr/include/linux/videodev.h` is not found in Ubuntu 14.04, so you need to do

+    `cd /usr/include/linux`
+    `sudo ln -s ../libv4l1-videodev.h videodev.h`

 * /include/ffmpeg headers are also missing (this came from NetBSD stuffs), a possible hack might be:
     `cp /usr/include/libavcodec/*  /usr/include/ffmpeg/`